kyrosd/kyrosd/README.md

-### Hello my name is Kyros Dailey and I a looking forward to learning more about Git
+### Hello my name is Kyros Dailey and I am looking forward to learning more about Git

 <!--
 **kyrosd/kyrosd** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.